nushell/nushell.github.io/contributor-book/plugins.md

 Again, we use a unit struct for `LenPlugin`, but this is the recommended place to put plugin state if needed.
 All commands also get a reference to the plugin type.
 This is what we eventually pass to `serve_plugin()` in `main()`.

-The only required method in `Plugin` is `commands()`, which initializes the plugin's commands.
+`Plugin` has two required methods: `version()`, which reports the plugin's version back to Nu, and `commands()`, which initializes the plugin's commands.
 A boxed `dyn` reference is used so that we can keep all of the different command types in the single list.
 Dispatch by command name is automatically handled in `serve_plugin()` by looking at the name defined in the signature - in our case, that's `len`.
 A plugin can contain many commands, so if you end up adding more, just add them to the list returned by `commands()`.

+For the version, we just use the `CARGO_PKG_VERSION` environment variable available at compile-time in order to get our plugin's version from Cargo.

 Lastly, let's look at the top of the file: